COPRS/infrastructure/doc/how-to/HMI configuration backups.md

 - Select any resource you wish to save
 - Fill out the other mandatory fields
 - Download the content pack

+**Warning**: Some resources in the content pack may appear twice in the content pack.
+It will cause no error, however, on the restore of the content pack, the resource will appear twice in the HMI.

 To deploy this content pack, follow the instrictions in [the Graylog content pack  manual](Graylog%20content%20packs.md).